Last Updated: May 2026

-We had been wanting to visit Gettysburg since our history lessons in elementary school.
+We had wanted to visit Gettysburg since our history lessons in elementary school.
+It did not disappoint — and it puts the entire Civil War into a context that no textbook quite manages.

-Historical records indicate that civilizations had slaves back to 3500 BC and probably started much earlier.
-Slavery was present in most civilizations.
-There were numerous forms including: punishment for crime, debt slavery, prisoners of war, indentured servants, child abandonment, and slave children.
-The Dutch introduced slavery to the American colonies in 1619.
-The slave population had grown to four million in the United States.
+Historical records place slavery as far back as 3500 BC — and likely much earlier.
+It existed in virtually every civilization in some form: punishment for crime, debt bondage, prisoners of war, indentured servitude, child abandonment.
+The Dutch introduced it to the American colonies in 1619.
+By the Civil War era, the enslaved population in the United States had grown to four million.
 Vermont banned slavery in 1777.
-Slavery was abolished in Britain in 1807.
-It was declared illegal in France in 1794, Portugal banned it in 1624 and Spain outlawed slavery in 1542.
-It took a world wide effort to abolish slavery.
-Even though slavery is illegal in the world, human trafficking and bonded labor still exist.
+Britain abolished it in 1807.
+France declared it illegal in 1794.
+Portugal banned it in 1624 and Spain in 1542.
+Ending slavery required a global, centuries-long effort.
+Even though slavery is illegal worldwide today, human trafficking and bonded labor still exist.

-Harriet Beecher Stowe, a Connecticut born seminary teacher who was an active abolitionist wrote this book in 1852.
-Uncle Tom was a long suffering black slave whom the book is centered on.
-It depicts slave reality but with Christian love.
-All can be overcome.
-It was the most popular novel of the day.
-Supposedly, Lincoln met Stowe and said “So this is the little lady who started this great war”.
+Harriet Beecher Stowe, a Connecticut-born seminary teacher and active abolitionist, wrote Uncle Tom’s Cabin in 1852.
+It depicted the brutal reality of slavery while framing it through Christian redemption.
+It was the most popular novel of its day.
+Lincoln supposedly greeted Stowe with: “So this is the little lady who started this great war.”

-President Lincoln did not issue the Emancipation Proclamation, which freed all slaves, until January 1, 1863, about one and a half years after the war started.
-His goal was to preserve the Union, and he only issued that proclamation when he felt doing so would promote that objective.
+Lincoln did not issue the Emancipation Proclamation — which freed all enslaved people in Confederate states — until January 1, 1863, nearly a year and a half after the war started.
+His primary goal was to preserve the Union; he issued the proclamation when he believed it would further that objective.

-Lincoln was the first American President to be assassinated.
+Lincoln was the first American president to be assassinated.
 He was 56.
-The assassination occurred 5 days after Confederate General Robert E. Lee surrendered to Union General Ulysses S. Grant.
-The assassin, John Wilkes Booth was a proud Confederate sympathizer.
+The assassination came five days after Confederate General Robert E. Lee surrendered to Union General Ulysses S. Grant.
+His assassin, John Wilkes Booth, was a proud Confederate sympathizer.

 Gettysburg National Cemetery

-This is the final resting place for more than 3,500 Union soldiers killed in the Battle of Gettysburg.
-Confederate burials are not in the cemetery, their remains went to cemeteries in Virginia, Georgia, and the Carolinas.
+The final resting place of more than 3,500 Union soldiers killed in the Battle of Gettysburg.
+Confederate remains were sent to cemeteries in Virginia, Georgia, and the Carolinas — none are buried here.

-At the cemetery’s dedication on November 19, 1863, President Abraham Lincoln gave his now famous speech.
-He delivered “a few appropriate remarks,” i.e. the Gettysburg Address.
+At the cemetery’s dedication on November 19, 1863, Lincoln delivered his “few appropriate remarks” — the Gettysburg Address.
 His two-minute speech served as a reminder of the sacrifices of war and the necessity of holding the Union together.

 Gettysburg Museum & Visitor Center